How to Adopt from the Philippines

 We’re excited to work with the Philippines Central Authority, which continues to be child centered, thoughtful, and efficient when working with families.
-Families enrolled in AGCI’s Philippines program receive detailed information and medical reports on children waiting to be adopted through monthly bulletins from the Philippines Central Authority.
-Additionally, once you are matched with your child, families can be in country within 10 months!
-Our Philippines program also requires minimal travel—families spend 5-7 days in country before bringing their child home.
+Families enrolled in AGCI’s Philippines Adoption program receive detailed information and medical reports on waiting children through monthly bulletins from the Philippines Central Authority.
+Additionally, once families are matched with waiting children, families can be in country within 10 months!
+Our Philippines Adoption program also requires minimal travel—families spend 5-7 days in country before bringing their child home.

-Due to country privacy restrictions, we are unable to post waiting children’s photos here, but please reach out to Kate to learn more!
+Due to country privacy restrictions, we are unable to post waiting children photos on our website.

-- Healthy children and children with medical conditions are waiting.
+- Children with a varying range of medical conditions are waiting.

-- Sibling groups are commonly available, but cannot be guaranteed.
+- Sibling groups are commonly in need of adoption.

-- Families can select the gender of their adopted child.
+- Families adopting from our Philippines adoption program can select the gender of their adopted child.

 - Detailed developmental reports are available.

-- Recently, 10 children were placed with their forever families.
+- To date, 98 children have been placed with their forever families.

-- Complete a FREE Pre-App to view waiting kids.
+- Complete a FREE Pre-App to view waiting children.

 Age of Parents